International Geoscience Programme (IGCP)

 In the early years, the Programme enhanced scientific exchange through the correlation of geological strata and research data, focusing on basic geoscientific research and on making connections between events throughout the Earth's history.

-Since 2011, the Programme supports work on five themes:
+The Programme supports work on five themes:

 - Earth Resources: Sustaining our Society